Locations:

 The review authors note that the emergence of mobile app-enabled patient-entered diet data should help bolster the number and quality of dietary and intervention studies to start filling these knowledge gaps.
 “A revolution in dietary research may be at hand, thanks to the power of patient-entered data along with evolving insights into the impact of the gut microbiome,” says Dr. Cho.

 In the meantime, despite the considerable remaining uncertainties, she believes there’s enough clarity to make a broad recommendation for present action.
 “At a global level, most people consume less than 20 grams of fiber daily while consuming a large quantity of refined carbohydrates,” Dr. Cho notes.
-“The current evidence fully justifies additional measures to enhance the amount and diversity of fiber consumption worldwide while simultaneously reducing intake of refined carbohydrates.”
+“The current evidence fully justifies additional measures to enhance the amount and variety of fiber consumption worldwide while simultaneously reducing intake of refined carbohydrates.”

 Advertisement